CountParadox/USB-C-cable-tester-C2C-open/README.md

 #### What makes this one open?

 The full board and production files are provided, you can edit in kicad, get it mass produced, whatever you want.
+Massive thanks to Hank for making this possible with his insane skills in kicad!